bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 would go from maybe University of Michigan to University of Denver, and then Denver would send that same file onwards.
-So packet switch, grab it, store it, send it forward, that&apos;s the store and forward packet switching.
+So packet switch, grab it, store it, send it forward, that&apos;s the store and forward packet switching.</p>

-But it was just computer change, there was no routers, no networking, no saying, hey, here&apos;s an address.
+<p>But it was just computer change, there was no routers, no networking, no
+saying, hey, here&apos;s an address.
 I actually typed the name of that computer and I would send it to the next computer in maybe the next university that was directly connected and then that would take it, and